Ankita797/Netflix-GPT/README.md

 create signup user account
 implement sign in user Api
-created Redux store with userSlice
+created Redux store with userSlice unsubscribed to the onAuthstatechanged get data from TMDB and make api CALL custom hook for now playing movies api create movie slice update store with movie data planning for maincontainer and secondaryconatiner fetch data for trailer update store with trailer with video data embeded th yt vdo and make it autoplay and mute tailwind classes to make main container look awesome

 #Features
 Login/Signup ->sign In / signup